apify/apify-camunda-integration/README.md

 **Option B: Using ngrok for actual webhook testing (recommended)**

+> **Note:** This approach simplifies iterative development by eliminating the need to repeatedly update the webhook URL for testing.

 1. Install [ngrok](https://ngrok.com/) if you haven't already.

 2. Start ngrok to expose port 9898 (the default port for the inbound connector):